 A: The human body makes antibodies to fight infections.
 If you become infected with HIV, your body creates HIV antibodies.
 Just like doctors’ offices and clinics, we test your blood for HIV antibodies.

 Q: How soon do these antibodies show up?

 A: In most infected people, the antibodies will show up in the blood within six weeks to 3 months.
 But in some people, it might take up to six months.
 This is important because the test cannot detect recent infections.
 For example, if you became infected in January, you may not test positive until June.

-Q: Is the myLAB Box test anonymous?
+Q: Is the myLAB Box at-home HIV test anonymous?

 A: No. Health regulations require that you provide your name to order and process the test, however, we never share your information with insurance providers or partners.